cryptimeleon/subzero/README.md

 ---------------------
 Variables are declared after any function definitions.

 A variable declaration list begins with a role keyword with an optional colon, followed by a comma-separated list of variable names, with an optional semicolon at the end.
 The valid keywords are `witness` for witness variables, `pp` for public parameter variables, and `common` for common input variables.
-At most one variable declaration list for each role is allowed in a program, and a protocol must contain at least one witness variable.
+A protocol must contain at least one witness variable.

 Witness variables and public parameter variables are always declared explicitly, whereas common input variables are declared implicitly by default (and thus a `common` declaration list is never necessary).
 Common input variables can also be declared explicitly if desired; if at least one common input variable is declared explicitly, then no common input variables are allowed to be implicitly declared.